 8. Just 31% of community college remedial math students advance to college-level courses.

-Less than a third of all community college students who are placed in a remedial math program will ever be able to continue on to college-level courses in this subject.
+According to the latest community college statistics, less than a third of all community college students who are placed in a remedial math program will ever be able to continue on to college-level courses in this subject.
 The odds are so stacked against them that less than 25% of them will earn a degree within the following eight years.
 40% of their peers who were not placed in remedial classes will earn a degree in eight years, the current trends in developmental education demonstrate.

 9. Over 50% of students attending 2-year schools must take remedial classes.